 • doses observed to trigger adverse reactions in sensitive individuals;

-• approaches used to derive individual and population thresholds for selected allergenic foods.
+• approaches used to derive individual and population Community of humans, animals or plants from the same species thresholds for selected allergenic foods.

 Interested parties should submit written comments by 8 August 2014.